Michael-Perdue/Michael-Perdue.github.io/_posts/2022-05-19-memory-application.markdown

 **Closing Thoughts:**

-Developing the Memory Application was an intellectually stimulating project that I completed during my second year at university, within a one-week timeframe.
-It offered a valuable opportunity to apply my C programming skills to create a practical memory allocation tool.
+Developing the Memory Application was a very intellectually stimulating project that I completed during my second year at university.
+It allowed me to apply my C programming skills to create a practical memory allocation tool and taught me invaluable knowledge on how memory and pointers work.

-While this memory allocation implementation is functional for various use cases, I later expanded my knowledge in this domain by developing the A* pathfinding algorithm for the Campus Crawling Game, as described [here](https://michael-perdue.github.io/posts/campus-crawl-game-and-engine/#enemy-movement-and-a-pathing).